ayushabrol13/ML-Implementation/README.md

 # ML-Implementation
-This Repo includes most of the Machine Learning algorithms implemented.
+This Repo includes most of the Machine Learning algorithms implemented by me.